TheBeachLab/myComputing/README.md

 ## TODO

-- mirror xrandr
 - Polybar on multiple monitors
 - Clock sync server
 - Config spacenav in blender
 - Shuttle Pro 2 working
 - bluetooth
-- wacom tablet in one screen only